Skip to content

 Your philosophy of life?

-The Ines de la Fressange House in Paris
+The House Ines de la Fressange Paris

 Advise, encourage, find, inspire, criticize, congratulate but above all be concerned and give confidence to our clients.

-Where do you get your inspiration?
+Where do you draw your inspiration from?

 Can you describe the brand in a few words?